alainman-krh/InfoShare-HobbyElectronics/FormFactors.md

 ## Castellated breakouts
 Some of the newer boards like the Raspberri Pi Nano even come with castellated mounting holes to simplify integration with custom project/PCB designs.
-This way, makers only have to connect up the signals/pins you care about - and not worry about supporting hardware & circuitry (Power delivery, access to GPIOs, communications through USB, etc).
+This way, makers only have to connect up the signals/pins they care about - and not worry about supporting hardware & circuitry (Power delivery, access to GPIOs, communications through USB, etc).